-Flood insurance is often something people don’t think they need because they don’t live in a flood zone or in an area that’s prone to hurricanes, but it’s important to remember that no home is safe from flooding- regardless of where you live.
-There are so many myths out there when it comes to flood insurance, so take a look below at the facts so you can be better informed about what’s true and what’s not.
+Flood insurance is often something people don’t think they need because they don’t live in a flood zone or an area prone to hurricanes, but it’s important to remember that no home is safe from flooding- regardless of where you live.
+There are so many myths about flood insurance, so take a look below at the facts so you can be better informed about what’s true and what’s not.

 Myth #1: Flood Insurance is Included in Your Home Insurance Policy

-A typical homeowners insurance policy might cover minor water damages, but it does not normally cover flood damages.
-To get full protection from flooding, you’ll want to purchase a separate flood insurance policy.
+A typical homeowners insurance policy might cover minor water damages but does not normally cover flood damages.
+You’ll want to purchase a separate flood insurance policy to get full protection from flooding.

 Myth #2: “I only need flood insurance if I live in a high-risk flooding area.”

-On the flip side, if you live in a neighborhood that is a part of the National Flood Insurance Program (NFIP) it’s highly recommended to purchase a flood insurance policy.
+On the flip side, if you live in a neighborhood that is part of the National Flood Insurance Program (NFIP), purchasing a flood insurance policy is highly recommended.

 Myth #3: Only Homeowners Can Purchase Flood Insurance